 France has a wide range of UNESCO World Heritage sites that include medieval towns, castles, religious buildings, forts, and landscapes.
 These 44 sites (correct at the time of writing, in 2019) are spread all over France and are a big draw for tourists.
-As our tours cover ten regions in France, we have written this post about all the world heritage sites that are in these specific regions.
+As our tours cover 15 regions in France, we have written about all the world heritage sites that are in these specific regions.
 For the full list, you may like to visit the UNESCO website.

 Mont Saint Michel in Normandy (Pixabay)

-The Skiing in france is second to none
+The Skiing in France is second to none

 Skiers of every skill level head to the French Alps in the winter season, including professionals, families, couples, and groups of friends.
 It’s not necessary to be a pro to experience skiing in France.
 Most resorts try to cater for every level, with wide open pistes on gentle slopes for absolute beginners; fast-paced, exciting red runs for intermediate skiers; and more challenging, daring black runs for the pros.
 There is often also access to some great off-piste areas for confident skiiers who want to explore ‘off-the-beaten-track’.
 Seasonal skiers often choose the popular alpine resorts of Chamonix, Courchevel, Morzine, Tignes and Val d’Isère.
 The resorts in the world’s largest connected ski area, Les Trois Vallées, offer the best high altitude terrain where you’ll almost certainly be guaranteed some snow.

 The ski slopes in Chamonix in the French Alps (paul_harrison - Pixabay)